jottocraft/dtps/.github/CONTRIBUTING.md

 ### Contributing (PRs and code)
 * Do not submit PRs to add/edit/remove any profile badges.
 Profile badges should only be created and distributed by the owner.
-* Changes submitted via PRs should be small.
-Don't make any major changes / add any new features with a PR (Just because it makes it hard for me to manage and find things when others make major changes)